yeshavlamor/personal-website/src/content/writings/attention-is-all-you-need.md

 - **RNNs** were like reading word by word and struggling with memory
 - **CNNs** were like peeking at a painting through small little frames
-- **Transformers** let you see everything at once
+- **Transformers** let you see everything *at once*

 ## How Attention Mechanisms Work (Without Too Much Math)

-The general idea here is that every word asks, *"Which other words in this sentence matter the most to me?"*.
-Its numerical representation is then updated based on the relative importance of every other word.
+The general idea here is that every word asks: *"Which other words in this sentence matter the most to me?"*.
+It then takes into account the relative importance of every other word and embeds this information into its own numeric representation.

-> That’s why attention is often described as:
-> “A query looks at all keys, decides how much to attend to each, and then pulls information from the values accordingly.”

-Attention is derived from three important variables: Keys, Queries and Values.
+Attention is derived from three important variables: Queries, Keys and Values.

-The key/value/query concept is analogous to retrieval systems.
-For example, when you search for videos on YouTube, the search engine will map your **query** (text in the search bar) against a set of **keys** (video title, description, etc.) associated with candidate videos in their database, then present you the best matched videos (**values**). [(useful link)](https://stats.stackexchange.com/questions/421935/what-exactly-are-keys-queries-and-values-in-attention-mechanisms)
+The Q/K/V concept is analogous to retrieval systems.
+For example, when you search for videos on YouTube, the search engine will map your **query** (text in the search bar) against a set of **keys** (video title, description, etc.) associated with videos in the database, then present you the best matched videos (**values**) [(useful discussion)](https://stats.stackexchange.com/questions/421935/what-exactly-are-keys-queries-and-values-in-attention-mechanisms)

 In the context of Transformers:
 - **Query (Q)**: the search question that the current word is asking
 - **Key (K)**: the searchable attributes that each word can be matched against
 - **Value (V)**: the actual information content that gets retrieved and mixed together

-### Example: "Tom eats fish" (More Math Involved Here)
+## Example: "Tom eats fish" (More Math Involved Here)
 Attention can be calculated using the following formula:
 ![Project image](/writings/attention_formula.png)